Classroom table plan

 Why is a seating plan so important?
 Let’s go through some of the main reasons:

-Use a class seating plan to fostering a productive learning environment
+Use a class seating plan to foster a productive learning environment

 Creating a seating plan in your secondary school classroom is crucial for fostering a productive learning environment.
 Research by the American Psychological Association (APA) shows that structured classroom layouts positively impact student engagement and academic performance.
 By strategically arranging seating, teachers can minimise distractions and facilitate focused learning.
 You can read more at the APA website here.